-The counterfactual classification loss introduced above considers only one potential outcome at a time, $Y(d)$ for $d=0,1$.
-In contrast, a fully general counterfactual loss may depend on both potential outcomes at the same time.
-This leads naturally to the concept of \emph{principal strata}, which classifies individuals according to their joint potential outcomes \citep{frangakis2002principal}: \begin{itemize} \item \textbf{Never survivors} $(Y(0), Y(1)) = (0, 0)$: individuals who would not survive regardless of treatment. \item \textbf{Responders} $(Y(0), Y(1)) = (0, 1)$: individuals who would survive only if given the treatment. \item \textbf{Harmed} $(Y(0), Y(1)) = (1, 0)$: individuals who would survive only if not treated. \item \textbf{Always survivors} $(Y(0), Y(1)) = (1, 1)$: individuals who would survive regardless of treatment. \end{itemize} For any treatment decision $D$ and observed outcome $Y(D)$, the counterfactual loss can vary depending on the principal stratum to which the individual belongs.
+The standard loss $\ell^\std$ only considers the realized outcome under the chosen decision.
+In contrast, the physician may decide to use a counterfactual loss that depends on both potential outcomes simultaneously.
+This naturally leads to the concept of \emph{principal strata}, which classifies individuals according to their joint potential outcomes \citep{frangakis2002principal}: \begin{itemize} \item \textbf{Never survivors} $(Y(0), Y(1)) = (0, 0)$: patients who would not survive regardless of treatment \item \textbf{Responders} $(Y(0), Y(1)) = (0, 1)$: patients who would survive only if given the treatment \item \textbf{Harmed} $(Y(0), Y(1)) = (1, 0)$: patients who would survive only if not treated \item \textbf{Always survivors} $(Y(0), Y(1)) = (1, 1)$: patients who would survive regardless of treatment \end{itemize} Building on this idea, several authors have considered the following counterfactual loss \citep{li2019unit, ben-michaelPolicyLearningAsymmetric, christy2024startingsmallprioritizingsafety}:

-Building on this framework, \citet{ben-michaelPolicyLearningAsymmetric} propose a counterfactual loss function designed to encode the principle of the Hippocratic Oath --- ``Do no harm'' --- a longstanding ethical guideline in medicine \citep{wiens2019no}.
-According to this principle, causing harm with a treatment is considered more serious than failing to provide a potentially life-saving intervention.
-This ethical asymmetry motivates the following loss function: